SIBarcodeNetwork/ReadtheDocsMaster/Docs/biocode_plugin.rst

 Connection Name and Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Enter a value in the Connection Name so that the plug-in saves this information.
-Connection Method should be "Biocode FIMS".

 Field Database Connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~